elastic/elasticsearch/client/client-benchmark-noop-api-plugin/README.md

 ### Purpose

 This plugin provides empty REST and transport endpoints for bulk indexing and search.
-It is to avoid accidental server-side bottlenecks in client-side benchmarking.
+It is used to avoid accidental server-side bottlenecks in client-side benchmarking.

 ### Build Instructions

-Build the plugin with `gradle :client:noop-plugin:assemble` from the Elasticsearch root project directory.
+Build the plugin with `gradle :client:client-benchmark-noop-api-plugin:assemble` from the Elasticsearch root project directory.

 ### Installation Instructions